zachomedia/uwarc-website/about/index.markdown

 # Meeting

-The club meets on most Friday's at 6:00PM in E2 4402.
+The club meets on most Fridays at 6:00PM in E2 4402.
 Anyone is welcome to attend a club meeting.
 If you don't know where to go, please [contact us]({{site.url}}/contact/) and we'll show you the way.